berkerpeksag/notes/python/cpython/gil.md

 **Advantages:**

-* Increased speed of single-threaded programs.
+* Increased speed of single-threaded programs compared to single-threaded programs that automatically perform some other fine-grained (and equally redundant) locking.
 * Easy integration of C libraries that usually are not thread-safe.

 Python has a GIL as opposed to fine-grained locking for several reasons: